 - Chronic infections: hydatid disease, amoebic abscesses, aspergillosis, syphilis, tuberculosis.

-- Chronic inflammatory conditions: inflammatory bowel disease, sarcoid, systemic lupus erythematosus, Sjögren's syndrome, Behçet's disease (3.2% in one study), mixed connective tissue disease.
+- Chronic inflammatory conditions: inflammatory bowel disease, sarcoid, systemic lupus erythematosus, Sjögren's syndrome, Behçet's disease, mixed connective tissue disease.

 - Malignancy: hepatocellular carcinoma, renal cell carcinoma, Wilms' tumour, adrenal carcinoma, leiomyosarcoma.